SpecCRA/nba_data_scrapers/README.md

 * An updater script to add to csv files would be nice.

 ## Notes
+* Please see [this page](https://www.basketball-reference.com/about/glossary.html) for a glossary of terms.
 * Tim Duncan will be considered a center depending on your time frame.
 He has 10 entries at C and 9 at PF.
 This should be addressed because the Spurs adamently refused to list him at center for the longest time.
 * Rounded_Pos equates PG:1, SG:2, SF:3, PF:4, C:5.
 The column takes the most commonly played position by the player in your year range and assigns a 1-5 value.
+* I have chosen to keep asterisks in player names to maintain a notation for Hall of Fame players.